jundalisay/spblist/content/en/research/constitutions/eu/protocols/part-07/chapter-1.md

 HAVE AGREED upon the following provisions, which shall be annexed to the Treaty establishing a Constitution for Europe and to the Treaty establishing the European Atomic Energy Community: -->

-CHAPTER 1: PROPERTY, FUNDS, ASSETS AND OPERATIONS OF THE UNION
+## Chapter 1: Property, Funds, Assets And Operations Of The Union

-Article 1
+### Article 1

 The premises and buildings of the Union shall be inviolable.
 They shall be exempt from search, requisition, confiscation or expropriation.
 The property and assets of the Union shall not be the subject of any administrative or legal measure of constraint without the authorisation of the Court of Justice.

-Article 2
+### Article 2

 The archives of the Union shall be inviolable.

-Article 3
+### Article 3

 The Union, its assets, revenues and other property shall be exempt from all direct taxes.
 The governments of the Member States shall, wherever possible, take the appropriate measures to remit or refund the amount of indirect taxes or sales taxes included in the price of movable or immovable property, where the Union makes, for its official use, substantial purchases the price of which includes taxes of this kind.
 These provisions shall not be applied, however, so as to have the effect of distorting competition within the Union.
 No exemption shall be granted in respect of taxes and dues which amount merely to charges for public utility services.

-Article 4
+### Article 4

 The Union shall be exempt from all customs duties, prohibitions and restrictions on imports and exports in respect of articles intended for its official use.
 Articles so imported shall not be disposed of,